saikiranreddy2710/Verus-IronRSL/README.md

 ### Requirements

-* Verus (We provide the specific version in the `verus` folder, where you can also find the installation documentationk)
+* Verus (We provide the specific version in the `verus` folder, where you can also find the installation documentation)
 * rustc (Last build was using rustc - 1.80.1 (3f5fd8dd4 2024-08-06))
 * .NET 6.0 SDK (https://dotnet.microsoft.com/download)
 * scons (`pip install scons`)